Trayvon Martin's mother felt 'disgust' over Zimmerman verdict

 "They didn't know him as a human being, a fun-loving kid," Martin said.
 "I just wish they had an opportunity to really know who Trayvon was and to put that in context with what their decision was."

-Zimmerman's acquittal did not alter Martin's belief the U.S. justice system works, he said in an interview aired later on Thursday on CNN.

-"We have faith in the system," Martin told CNN.
-"It didn't work for us, but we remain prayerful that the system - through this injustice - that we can close that gap and hopefully the system can start working for everyone equally."

-A member of the jury that found Zimmerman not guilty has called for changes to Florida's self-defense law, which she said gave jurors no option but to acquit him.
+A member of the jury that found Zimmerman not guilty has called for changes to Florida's self-defence law, which she said gave jurors no option but to acquit him.

 "My prayers are with all those who have the influence and power to modify the laws that left me with no verdict option other than 'not guilty' in order to remain within the instructions," the juror, identified only as B-37, said in a statement this week.